Martin Tolhurst Banner Image

 Wills and Probate Executive

 Sarah is a Wills and Probate Executive and a member of our Private Client Team and has worked at Martin Tolhurst Solicitors since 2004.
-She deals with probate, wills, lasting powers of attorney and Court of Protection work.
+She deals with probate, estate administration, wills and lasting powers of attorney.

-A large number of referrals come to Sarah direct from Finders Probate Genealogists, the intestacy cases are often fairly complex with large numbers of beneficiaries.
+Sarah deals predominantly with probate and has a vast experience of complex intestacies often with large numbers of beneficiaries.
 Sarah and our probate teams hard work was recognised early in 2020 when we won Best Probate Law Firm for London and the South East at the UK Probate Research Awards 2020.

-Having worked for the firm for a number of years Sarah has built up contacts with local organisations and enjoys going to them to give talks on the importance of having a will and Lasting Power of Attorney.
+Having worked for the firm for a number of years Sarah has built up contacts with local organisations and enjoys meeting with them to give talks on the importance of having a will and Lasting Power of Attorney.

 Sarah recently dealt with an interesting intestacy case where having obtained the grant of representation on behalf of a cousin, relatives with a prior claim to the estate being the half brother and half sisters were located by the genealogists.
 Therefore the existing grant of representation had to be revoked and a new grant was taken out by the newly found beneficiaries.